Arity: Taking on distracted driving directly

 - 93% of drivers have noticed others texting while driving, but only 42% admit to doing it themselves.

 - Despite a range of laws that exist in 48 states to thwart distracted driving, only 3% of drivers have been issued tickets for using a phone while driving.

 In the end, the personal perception of a majority of U.S. drivers believe that they can operate a car safer than their fellow motorists, but the unfortunate and sometimes fatal outcomes reveals that this perception is false.
 We all play a part in this kind of risky behavior and every one of us needs to act immediately.
 The text from your mom that you just have to read, the snap from your roommate that you know is hilarious, or the email you urgently want to send out while behind the wheel can wait, it must wait.
 And if that’s not enough for you to put the phone down, perhaps a financial incentive might be.

 Knowing is half the battle: What’s your score?

-In February we launched the industry’s first driving score to include a distracted driving insight informed by claims data.
-The Arity Driver Score is a unique solution that jointly analyze drivers’ physical on-the-road mobile phone usage and corresponding claims data.
-This combination generates credible insight on how distracted driving not only increases risk of accidents on the road, but this is the closest offering available yet to correlate phone usage with actual loss.
+In February, we launched the first driving score that includes distracted driving insights informed by claims data.
+The Arity Driving Score is a unique solution that analyzes drivers’ mobile phone usage on the road alongside corresponding claims data.
+This combination generates credible distracted driving data on how distracted behaviors increase accident-related risks.
+With this data, we can correlate phone usage with actual loss.
 Up until now insurers have had to guess how much an accident caused by distracted driving would cost – guess no more.

-But it’s more than just about a discount.
-We encourage insurers to share with customers their individual driving behavior insights to motivate and reward them for more focused driving habits, making the roads both safer and smarter for everyone.
+But it’s about more than a discount.
+We encourage insurers to share insights from customers’ driving behavior to motivate and reward them for safe driving habits.
+By informing and incentivizing customers, we can help stop distracted driving and make roads safer for everyone.